-Many drivers may wish to travel to Europe by car this Easter, however there are certain legal requirements to do so, particularly when driving a leased vehicle.
+Many drivers may wish to travel to Europe by car this Summer, however there are certain legal requirements to do so, particularly when driving a leased vehicle.

 Drivers travelling in mainland Europe must carry their registration document at all times.
 However, as drivers of leased vehicles do not own their vehicles, they do not have the V5C registration document.